Chapter 5 - Buildings & property

 and may co-opt others as it sees fit.

-5.F.8 All costs incurred by the chaplaincy, the Archdeacon or the faculty advisory committee in gaining professional advice are borne by the Chaplaincy Council.
+5.F.8 All costs incurred by the chaplaincy, the Archdeacon, the Diocesan Secretary or the faculty advisory committee including gaining professional advice are borne by the Chaplaincy Council.
 If the Archdeacon needs to visit the chaplaincy the travel costs are borne by the Chaplaincy Council.
-A further small charge is made to cover the costs of administration in the Diocesan Office (presently £20 for each Bishop's Faculty issued).
+A further small charge is made to cover the costs of administration in the Diocesan Office (presently £25 for each Faculty issued).

 5G - Memorials and Inscriptions in churches